-37. Further, the circumstances presented constitute an apparent violation of Section 1.65 of the Commission's Rules.
-Section 1.65 requires an applicant to maintain the accuracy and completeness of information furnished in its pending application and to notify the Commission within 30 days of any substantial change that may be of decisional significance to that application.
-In its short-form application, US WEST certified that it had not or would not enter into any explicit or implicit agreements, arrangements or understandings of any kind with any undisclosed parties regarding the amount of their bids, bidding strategies or particular licenses on which they would or would not bid.
-Here, the subject conduct -- i.e., conveying bidding strategy to an undisclosed competing bidder and cooperating with that undisclosed competing bidder in obtaining a license -- invalidated US WEST's certification, thereby comprising a "substantial change" in US WEST's application.
-As such, the incident was a reportable event under Section 1.65 and required US WEST to bring the matter to the Commission within 30 days.
-US WEST's reporting of the incident was untimely under the rule.
-By its own admission, US WEST, through Mr. Ford, had knowledge that a "substantial change" occurred on September 19 and 20, 1996, at the time of the subject communications.
-US WEST, however, did not formally report the "substantial change" to the Commission until August 1, 1997, approximately 11 months after it occurred.
-US WEST's failure to promptly notify the Commission constitutes a violation of Section 1.65 of the Commission's Rules.
-The fact that Mr. Ford did not disclose the incident to US WEST until after the expiration of the 30 day time period does not absolve US WEST from the requirements of Section 1.65.
-The violation was committed by US WEST's then-Vice President of Business Development and External Affairs, Wireless Group, who headed the company's auction team, and had also held a variety of in-house counsel positions in the company over a period of 11 years.
-As such, the company is fully accountable for the actions of its
+- 37. Further, the Commission rejects Western's contention that the matter did not need to be reported under Section 1.65 of the Commission's Rules.
+Section 1.65 requires an applicant to maintain the accuracy and completeness of information furnished in its pending application and to notify the Commission within 30 days of any substantial change that may be of decisional significance to that application.86 In its short-form application, Western certified that it had not or would not enter into any explicit or implicit agreements, arrangements or understandings of any kind with any undisclosed parties regarding the amount of their bids, bidding strategies or particular licenses on which they would or would not bid.
+Here, the subject conduct -- i.e., receiving information from a competing bidder about its bidding strategy and cooperating with a competing bidder in obtaining a license -- invalidated Western's certification, thereby comprising a "substantial change" in its application.
+As such, the incident was a reportable event under Section 1.65 and required Western to bring the matter to the Commission within 30 days.87 By its own admission, Western's Director/Senior Vice President for Corporate Development -- as well as the Chairman/Chief Executive Officer and the Senior Vice President/General Counsel of Western's parent company -- had knowledge that a "substantial change" occurred on September 19 and 20, 1996, at the time of the subject communications.
+The circumstances under which Western raised this matter with the Commission are troubling.
+Specifically, Western did not notify the Commission about the Ford/Baumbaugh communications until August 6, 1997, five days after US WEST formally reported the incident to the Commission and 11 months after the communications occurred.
+According to Western, the August 6, 1997 submission was made merely "in the interest of providing the Commission with Western's view of the US WEST 1.65 submission on the subject incident."88 Western's failure to promptly notify the Commission constitutes a violation of Section 1.65 of the Commission's Rules.89 - 38.
+Under Section 503(b) of the Act, a forfeiture can be imposed against any applicant or licensee that willfully or repeatedly fails to comply with any rule of the Commission.
+For purposes of Section 503(b), the term "willful" means that the violator knew it was taking the action in question, regardless of whether there was an intent to violate the rule.
+Pursuant to that definition, we conclude that Western willfully engaged in two violations of Section 1.2105(c) of

-&lt;sup>80 47 C.F.R. § 1.65.
+47 C.F.R. § 1.65.
 See also Letter from Kathleen O'Brien Ham, Chief, Auctions Division, Wireless Telecommunications Bureau, to Jonathan D. Blake and Robert J. Rini, DA 95-2404 (rel.
 November 28, 1995) ("Blake Letter") (noting that Section 1.65 requires an auction applicant to bring to the Commission's attention any communication not permissible under the applicant's certification pursuant to Section 1.2105(c)).